-The reports of the State Comptroller for the 2016 through 2020 fiscal years for the City are as follows:
+The reports of the State Comptroller for the 2017 through 2021 fiscal years for the City are as follows:

 Fiscal Year Ending In Stress Designation Fiscal Score

+2021 No Designation 3.3

 2020 No Designation 5.0

 2019 No Designation 1.7

 2018 No Designation 1.7

 2017 No Designation 5.0

-2016 No Designation 20.8

-Note: The fiscal stress report for fiscal year ending December 31, 2021 is not available as of the date of this Official Statement.
+Note: The fiscal stress report for fiscal year ending December 31, 2022 is not available as of the date of this Official Statement.
+Reference to website implies no warranty of accuracy of information therein.

 Source: Website of the Office of the New York State Comptroller.
 References to website addresses presented herein are for informational purposes only.
-Reference to websites implies no warranty of accuracy of information therein.
+Unless specified otherwise, such websites and the information or links contained therein are not incorporated into, and are not part of, this Official Statement.